rollkit/rollkit/docs/lazy-adr/adr-008-mempool-optimint-light-client.md

 ## Context

-Optimint Light Clients cannot validate transactions without state.
+Rollmint Light Clients cannot validate transactions without state.
 They should therfore not gossip incomming transactions and the mempool can be disabled.

 ### Explanation